 Colton Garden

-May-September
+Open May-September

-Wheel chair accessible path and garden beds allow everyone to enjoy the garden.
+Wheelchair accessible path and garden beds allow everyone to enjoy the garden.

 Sunflowers, gourds, and other crops with long histories in the Southwest flourish in the Colton Community Garden.